tobyhodges/fair-research-software/episodes/02-fair-research-software.md

 ::::::::::::::::::::::::::::::::::::: discussion

-Compare this data and code to the software you chose earlier.
+Look at our code in VS Code and compare this data and code to the software you chose earlier (or assess it on its own).
 Do you think it is Findable, Accessible, Interoperable and Reusable?
 Give it a score from 1 to 5 in each category, as in the previous exercise, and then we will discuss it together.